nooraldeen97/java-fundamentals/README.md

 - *Review*: In this class there is a constructor to define the variables and there are getters and setters<br>
 - there is toString method to print all the defined fields<br>

+*Shop*: In this class there is a constructor to define the variables and there are getters and setters<br>
+- I created fields for name, description, numberOfDollarSigns and reviews<br>
+- a method to add reviews to the shop<br>
+- there is toString method to print all the defined fields<br>
+*Theater*: In this class there is a constructor to define the variables and there are getters and setters<br>
+- I created fields for name, Movies, and reviews<br>
-- *AddToRev*: This method will add to array list of object a new review , and you can add more than one review for each restaurunt .
+*AddRev*: This method will add to array list of object a new review , and you can add more than one review for <br>each restaurunt .<br>
+*AddReview*: In this interface there is a method that accepts a Review object<br>

 In the LibraryTest file there are test for every method: <br>

 - testRestaurantConstructor : is a test to make sure the Restaurant constructor is behaving reasonably<br>
 - testReviewConstructor : is a test to make sure the Review constructor is behaving reasonably<br>
+- testShopConstructor : is a test to make sure the Shop constructor is behaving reasonably<br>
+- testTheaterConstructor : is a test to make sure the Theater constructor is behaving reasonably<br>
 - testToStingReview: to test the toSting method in Review class<br>
 - testToStringRestaurant:to test the toSting method in Restaurant class<br>
+- testToStringShop:to test the toSting method in Shop class<br>
+- testToStringTheater:to test the toSting method in Theater class<br>
-- testAddToRev : to test if addToRev method work fine and added to the resturant a review .<br>
+- testAddRev : to test if addToRev method work fine and added to the resturant a review .<br>
 - testChangeRating: to make sure that when i add a review the rate of restauruant will change to average .<br>
+- ShopConstTest: test the constructor in the shop class<br>
+- AddShopReviewTest: test if add review works for the shops<br>
+- AddRemoveMovieTest: test if we can add and remove movies<br>
+- AddTheaterReviewTest: test if add review works for the theater with and without the movie name<br>